sonots/redis_getlock/README.md

   * Obtains a lock, runs the block, and releases the lock when the block completes.
 * unlock
   * Releases the lock.

+Options of `RedisGetlock.new` are:

+* redis
+  * Provide a redis instance
+* key
+  * Key name for a distributed lock
+* logger
+  * Provide a logger for RedisGetlock (for debug)
+* timeout
+  * The expiration timeout of the lock.
+The default is `2` second.
+Users usually do not need to care of this because the expiration is automatically extended in a invoked thread.
+* interval
+  * Interval to extend lock expiration.
+Must be `timeout > interval`.
+The default is `1` second.

 ### Example